DeepLabCut/DeepLabCut/docs/PluginOverview.md

 The new api also allows for automated testing of plugins by a rather primitive testing API.
-A plugin specifies it test methods by returning a list of callable from the `get_test`.
+A plugin specifies it test methods by returning a list of callable from the `get_test` method.
 These methods should accept no arguments and return a boolean and two strings.
 The boolean determines if the test was successful, and the two strings represent the expected and actual results.
 In order to run plugin tests, simply use the `deeplabcut.test_predictor_plugin` method as shown below: